JomariTheAnalyst/upright-website/README.md

 ## 📄 License

-© 2025 Upright Systems Inc. All rights reserved.
+© 2025 Upright Solutions and Systems Consultancy Corp.
+All rights reserved.

 This is proprietary software.
 Unauthorized copying, modification, distribution, or use of this software is strictly prohibited.